krausality/PNML_Frontend/README.md

 ### Method 2: Manual Docker Build

 If you prefer not to use Docker Compose, you can build and run the container manually.

+> **⚠️ Subdirectory Deployment:** Same as above - if deploying under a subdirectory, modify the Dockerfile's `RUN npm run build` line to include `--base-href /your-path/`.
+See the [detailed example](#method-3-deployment-via-a-container-registry-cicd-workflow) below for the exact Dockerfile modification.

 **1. Build the Docker Image:**